Ijebu Igbo: People

+Like all other Ijebus, the people of Ijebu Igbo speak the Ijebu dialect, which is a dialect of the Yoruba language.

 Classification

 Ijebu Igbo is divided into five clans; Oke-Sopin, Oke-Agbo, Ojowo, Atikori, and Japara.

 An Oba (king) is enthroned to govern each of these clans.
 These Obas are classified as "second-class" and they all submit to the headship of the Orimolusi of Ijebu-Igbo.
-The Orimolusi is a first-class and he is the supreme head of Ijebu-Igbo.
+The Orimolusi is a first-class Oba and he is the supreme head of Ijebu-Igbo.